-The DBD concept of storing nuclear waste and material has been receiving increasing attention internationally due to its potential technical and cost advantages when compared with "normal" geologic disposal (in mined repositories).
-In the DBD concept, as mentioned above, a borehole is drilled in crystalline basement rocks to a depth on the order of 5 km, a geological structure found in many countries.
-The great depth is often accompanied by less dynamic hydro-geological conditions, that is, stable, stratified saline aquifers that mix on an extremely long time scale, if at all, with aquifers in strata above.
+scale, if at all, with aquifers in strata above.
 This limited mixing means that any radioactive compounds from materials placed at those depths that are dissolved or entrained in the surround aquifer will mix only very slowly, if at all, with groundwater that interacts with the biosphere.
-In addition, after a borehole is sealed, it is technically difficult for terrorists or others seeking covertly to use the radioactive materials that have been emplaced to drill and access the wastes.
+In addition, after a borehole is sealed, it is technically difficult for terrorists or others seeking covertly to use the radioactive materials that have been emplaced to drill down to and access the wastes.
 In addition, initial investigations have suggested that DBD is likely to be less expensive than traditional mined geologic repositories.

 The DBD approach would avoid many of the proliferation-prone steps involved with reprocessing and recycling fissile material from spent fuel.
 It also could prove to be more acceptable socially and politically, more economic in the short and long run, and less hazardous with respect to the technological and ecological risks arising from the disposition of large amounts of radioactive material.
+According to Chinese experts, the Chinese nuclear waste disposal community is aware of the DBD concept and considers it comparable to mined geological disposal as an R&D option.